robdy/robdy.io/src/pages/blog/2019-01-29-host-sfb-meetings-like-a-pro.md

 ---
-published: true
+templateKey: 'blog-post'
-title: Host Skype for Business meetings like a professional
+title: 'Host Skype for Business meetings like a professional'
+date: 2019-01-29T10:11:12.000Z
+featuredpost: false
+description: >-
+  In that post I'd like to share some of the best practices for organizing meetings.
+  Please note that I only focus on technical aspects and assume that you know the basics,
+tags:
+  - skypeforbusiness
+  - outlook
 ---

 In that post I'd like to share some of the best practices for organizing meetings.
 Please note that **I only focus on technical aspects** (configuration of Outlook and Skype for Business) and assume that you know the basics (like preparing the agenda, clarifying the purpose of the meeting, choosing appropriate content for the audience) I also assume that your Skype for Business is working correctly (you have enough bandwidth, stable connection).